reddesignsguy/notes/README.md

   - in the top left of Photopea, switching the drop down from path to shape doesn't do anything.
     - photoshop might treat both types of data the same internally
     - however, changing the color fill data does make a difference to the psd spec
+  - Path Resource Format
+    - Initial fill rule record (08)
+    - The 2 bytes after the selector bytes, 00 08, are either 00 01 or 00 00.
+If it's 00 01, then it will "invert" the mask such that everything inside is hidden and everything outside is shown.
+      - For some reason, I'm seeing this inversion at times for the resulting file of a round-trip write.